 We have come far, but still have far to go to fulfill Odessa Brown’s vision.
 At Seattle Children’s, we are working with humility to listen, learn and take action to become the equitable, anti-racist organization that our patients and families, our team, and our community need and deserve.
 We recognize there is important work to be done to realize this vision, and we are dedicated to taking the necessary actions to get there.

-To make an appointment, 206-987-7210 and press 1.
+To make an appointment, call 206-987-7210.
 We are accepting new patients and will register you before setting up your first appointment.

 For behavioral health services, ask your child’s primary care provider at OBCC to refer you.
 Please call 206-987-7260 to request an intake packet.